-The policy towards the African infiltrators brought to a climax the conflict between the government and the court.
-Politically, it generated two other significant processes: it united the ethnoreligious coalition around Netanyahu, and it was instrumental in generating wide public support to the government and against the infiltrators-protecting court.
-On the coalition front, this was the issue which brought together the ultraorthodox – with the minister of interior, Yshai, leader of Shas, becoming extreme-right curser as an anti-infiltrator policy holder, placing the Charedis at the heart of the right bloc; Dery who followed him was less extremist, by the voice of the street was louder and he submitted to the feelings in his camp that the court has wronged the poor Mizrachi neighborhoods once again.
-Shaked and Bennet were at the forefront of the anti-immigration camp, ever-radicalizing the positions against the supreme court, and Levin and Regev, by now most senior ministers in the government and personal loyalists to Netanyahu, lead the compound attack against the infiltrators, the human rights organizations that represented them, and the supreme court which endorsed their cause.
+The policy towards the African infiltrators brought the conflict between the government and the court to a peak.
+Politically, it generated two other significant processes: It united the ethno-religious coalition around Netanyahu, and it was instrumental in generating broad public support for the government and against the infiltrator-friendly court.
+On the coalition front, this was the issue that placed the ultra-Orthodox at the heart of the right-wing bloc.
+The minister of interior, Yishai, took an extreme right-wing stance on infiltrators; Deri was less extremist, but was attuned to the feelings in his camp that the court had wronged the poor Mizrahi neighborhoods once again.
+Shaked and Bennett were at the forefront of the anti-immigration camp, adopting increasingly radical positions against the Supreme Court, while Levin and Miri Regev, now senior government ministers and personal loyalists to Netanyahu, led the multi-pronged attack against the infiltrators, the human rights organizations that represented them, and the Supreme Court that defended their rights.

-The thesis was making ways into the wider public.
-On 2017 the Index of Democracy, an opinion poll run annually by the institute for Israeli Democracy, asked the following question: “despite the fact that most of the people voted for the right, the leftist judicial system, the public media and the academia prevent the right from ruling”.
-Those answering very much approve and pretty much approve on average made 46%.
-However, distinguishing between the right, center and left gave the full picture.
-72% of the right approved, while only 22% supported from the center and 11% of the left.
-The next question read: “One should take the option from the court to revoke laws that were legislated by the MKs who were chosen by the people”.
-36% approved this assertion, but once again the political distinction made a real difference.
-On the right there was a majority which supported it – 53%, with only 22% of the center and 9% of the left.
-However, of the right voters, 73% of the Charedis and 63% of the religious Jews approved the assertion.
-Only around 30% of the traditionalists and seculars supported the assertion.
-Majority of rightwing voters, with an overwhelming majority in the Charedi and national-religious communities, supported publicly the overruling clause, meaning wanted to disable constitutional review from the supreme court.
+The anti-Court narrative was making headway in the wider public.
+In 2017, the Democracy Index, an annual poll conducted by the Israel Democracy Institute, asked a sample of Jewish Israelis whether they agreed with the following statement: “Although the majority of Israelis voted Right, the Leftist court system, media, and academia hamper the Right’s ability to govern.”
+About 46% of the respondents “strongly” or “somewhat” agreed.
+However, a clearer picture emerges when distinguishing between respondents who identified as right-wing, centrist or left-wing: 72% of the right-wingers agreed with the statement, compared to only 22% of the centrists and 11% of the left-wingers.
+Another question asked the respondents whether they agreed with this statement: “The Supreme Court should be denied the authority to nullify laws passed by Knesset members who were elected to their posts by the country’s citizens.”
+Some 36% of the respondents said they agreed.
+But once again, the political distinction made a real difference.
+A majority (53%) of right-wingers concurred with the statement, compared to only 25% of centrists and 9% of left-wingers.
+In terms of religiosity, 73% of the ultra-Orthodox respondents and 63% of the national-religious Jews agreed, compared to approximately 30% of traditional (religious and non-religious) and secular Jews.
+That is, a majority of right-wing voters, and an overwhelming majority in the ultra-Orthodox and national-religious communities, supported curtailing the Supreme Court’s power of judicial review – the very goal of the override clause.

-The Anti-Constitutional Counter-Revolution
+The Constitutional Counterrevolution